Opportunity-Holding/RESTar.Tutorial/README.md

     }
 }
 ```
-The application above is not very useful, however, since it doesn't really expose any app data.
+The application above is not very useful, however, since it doesn't really expose any app data through the REST API.
 Let's change that.
-To register a Starcounter database class with RESTar, so that RESTar can expose it for operations over the REST API, we simply decorate it's class definition with the `RESTarAttribute` attribute.
+RESTar can take a Starcounter database class and make its content available as a resource in the REST API.
+To show RESTar which classes to expose, we simply decorate their definitions with the `RESTarAttribute` attribute.
+Like this:

 ```c#
 namespace RESTarTutorial